herayang/guide_docker/README.md

 ### 2.3 Editing the docker file

-- FROM python:3.7 # Selecting which python version to use (The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions)
+- # Selecting which python version to use (The FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions)
+- FROM python:3.7
-- WORKDIR /app # Path to the image file
+- # Path to the image file
+- WORKDIR /app
-- COPY requirements.txt ./requirements.txt # Copying our requirements.txt
+- # Copying our requirements.txt
+- COPY requirements.txt ./requirements.txt
-- RUN pip install -r requirements.txt # Runing it to install the necessary dependencies for your application to run
+- # To install the necessary dependencies for your application to run
+- RUN pip install -r requirements.txt
-- EXPOSE 8501 # The EXPOSE instruction tells Docker to get all its information required during the runtime from a specified Port.
+- # The EXPOSE instruction tells Docker to get all its information required during the runtime from a specified Port.
 These ports can be either TCP or UDP, but it's TCP by default.
+- EXPOSE 8501
-- COPY . /app # Copy everything under the directory
+- # Copy everything under the directory
+- COPY . /app
-- ENTRYPOINT ["streamlit", "run"] # Setting the entry point
+- # Setting the entry point or where your application will start
+- ENTRYPOINT ["streamlit", "run"]
+- # CMD allows you to input execute command lines when using your docker file (i.e. run main.py)
-- CMD ["main.py"] # Run file from the command line
+- CMD ["main.py"]

 ## 3. Docker Build - Hera Yang